Let’s be realistic here…

-Let’s be realistic here; skiing and snowboarding are fun winter activities, but can be quite costly after purchasing your own board, skis, or renting equipment and buying the day pass.
-If you’re searching for a way to enjoy the winter without breaking the bank, consider purchasing some ice skates (or just renting) and glide your way into some cheap (sometimes even free) winter fun!
+…skiing and snowboarding are fun winter activities, but there’s nothing quite as magical as ice skating (also, they’re p expensive).
+If you’re searching for a way to enjoy the winter without breaking the bank consider purchasing some ice skates (or just renting) and glide your way into some cheap / free winter fun!

 The Ice at Canalside